curityio/react-native-haapi-example/README.md

 ## 5. Test Basic Logins

 Run the app and first test basic logins using an HTML Form authenticator.\
-Sign in to the deployed environment using the following test username and password:
+Sign in to the deployed environment using the following test username and password.

 - Username: `demouser`
 - Password: `Password1`